-The first time Thor Heyerdahl visited Easter Island his expedition team discovered depictions of reed boats with masts and sails.
-He subsequently wanted to show that prehistoric civilizations, on both sides of the Atlantic Ocean, could have been in contact with each other by means of reed boats.
+The voyage of Ra begins with Thor Heyerdahl visiting Easter Island and discovering depictions of reed boats with masts and sails.
+He subsequently wanted to show that prehistoric civilizations, on both sides of the Atlantic, could have been in contact with each other by means of reed boats.

 - Ra (1969)